abryan1811/MelodyNest/README.md

 Click here to see the project [Wireframes](wireframes.md) (added to seperate file due to size)

 The project mostly follows the wireframe, however, there is a variation from the wireframe.
 There is now only one navbar as it looked much better as a design point than the two navbars.
+I also included a footer as I believed this finished the website off, and also included a copyright website name, and contact detail.

 ### Surface Plane